Ghorepani Poon Hill Trek - 2 Nights / 3 Days

 What are Included In My Package ?

-• An experienced trekking guide and porters
+• Government-licensed, experienced English-speaking trekking guide

 What are excluded from the package ?

-• International flights to and from Nepal
+• International flights to/from Nepal

-• Personal trekking gear and equipment
+• Personal trekking gear and equipment (see Packing List below)

-• Tips for guide and porters
+• Personal expenses, tips & gratuities for guides and porters

 Route Map